Employee salary binders on a desk. Stock photo by Getty Images.

 While the minimum wage is the absolute legal minimum an employer must pay an employee, a living wage reflects a higher standard.
 The living wage mirrors what an earner must make to offset actual costs of living in a particular community.

 Currently, Canadian employers are not required by law to pay a living wage.
 However, some government and private employers have made the living wage mandatory.

-In 2011, the municipality of Westminster in British Columbia was the first Canadian employer to establish a mandatory living wage to be paid to all municipal workers.
-As of August 2015, the living wage in Westminster is set at $20.68, while the minimum wage for the province of British Columbia is $10.25.
+In 2011, the municipality of New Westminster in British Columbia was the first Canadian employer to establish a mandatory living wage to be paid to all municipal workers and by all firms that are contracted directly or subcontracted by the City to provide services on City premises.
+As of August 2018, the living wage in Westminster is set at $20.91, while the minimum wage for the province of British Columbia is $12.65 as of June 1, 2018.
 Keep in mind these numbers tend to change from year to year.

 The living wage is particularly targeted at families with children as a tool to lift them out of poverty, offer basic financial security, and ensure healthy child development.